ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 ## Functionality
-This tutorial explains how to use the leep learning sensor fusion for pedestrian detection ROS package.
+This tutorial explains how to use the deep learning sensor fusion for pedestrian detection ROS package.

 This repository is divided in three parts: **data acquisition,** **extrinsic parameters matrix** and **network simulation**.